Imalent MS18 review (100,000 lumens flashlight)

 Just above the power switch is a tiny OLED display that indicates the lumen output.
 The switch remained the same from the MS12.
 It’s a flat iron button, which by itself is a bit hard to find in the dark.
 I would like to see them address this (minor) issue.
 In many cases, this isn’t a problem.
 But if you’re in the dark, a physical indicator/ led indicator is kind of important.
 Maybe a protruding switch or a ridge.

 Fortunately, there is a shoulder strap in the box.
-The MS18 is a little too heavy to use for an extended period.
-As you can see, they upgraded the attachment points for the strap from the MS12.
-Instead of attaching it directly to the body and bezel, they now have a dedicated ring on the head and an attachment on the tailcap.
-The MS18 consists of 2 parts: the head and battery tube, aka, the body.
-The battery tube consists of a built-in charge port and 8 Samsung 40T 21700 cells (which can’t be removed).
+The MS18 is a little too heavy to use for an extended period of time.
+As you can see, they upgraded the attachment points for the strap from the MS12 as well.
+And instead of attaching the clip directly to the body and bezel, they now have a dedicated attachment ring at the head and one on the tailcap.
+The MS18 consists of only 2 parts: the head and battery tube, aka, the body.
+The battery tube has a built-in charge port and 8 Samsung 40T 21700 cells (which can’t be removed).

 Tailstanding: Yes, it can, but not very stable!
 I don’t see any value in doing that… but so that you know, it is possible.